 |Encoding with "H264 Single Bitrate 1080p" preset takes approximately 3 minutes.

-Encoding with "H264 Multiple Bitrate 1080p" preset takes around 8 minutes.
+Encoding with "H264 Multiple Bitrate 1080p" preset takes approximately 8 minutes.

 - For the Audio Analysis and Video Analysis jobs that are triggered by Media Services v3 or Video Indexer, S3 unit type is highly recommended.

 - If using the shared pool, that is, without any reserved units, then your encode tasks have the same performance as with S1 RUs.
 However, there is no upper bound to the time your Tasks can spend in queued state, and at any given time, at most only one Task will be running.